 The Just Transition Fund, a major component of the European Union’s Green Deal, will provide up to €150 billion over the next 10 years in funds for reskilling and loans or loan guarantees for employers that want to shift to green technology.

 China has also made progress in this area, retraining workers to take on new jobs in the clean energy sector.
 Continuing efforts to ween the country off coal-fired electricity generation, China already accounts for nearly 40 percent of all the jobs worldwide devoted to renewable energy.

 However, even with all this attention, there is still an enormous amount of disconnect between climate goals and the needs of workers.

-Biden’s “American Jobs Plan” plan proposes US $100 billion for workforce training programs and to double the number of registered apprenticeships.
-However, the details of exactly what kind of training and support programs have not been made public.
+Biden’s “American Jobs Plan” plan proposes US $100 billion for workforce training programmes and to double the number of registered apprenticeships.
+However, the details of exactly what kind of training and support programmes have not been made public.
 And although it does often reference things like “skills development opportunities for workers of all kinds,” a White House fact sheet on the jobs plan does not include a single reference to reskilling or upskilling.

 Biden’s plan is not alone when it comes to this disconnect.
-The International Labour Organization noted that among the 183 countries that have committed to the Paris Agreement’s targets, less than 40 percent include “any plans for skills training (or retraining to support their implementation) and (…) more than one in five have no plans for any training or capacity development measures at all.”
+The International Labour Organisation noted that among the 183 countries that have committed to the Paris Agreement’s targets, less than 40 percent include “any plans for skills training (or retraining to support their implementation) and (…) more than one in five have no plans for any training or capacity development measures at all.”

 Opportunities for businesses

 This lack of connection between climate policies and workforce goals represents an opportunity for employers to be proactive for their own competitive brand advantage.
-From our work supporting organizations and their workers globally as they transition, there are two clear strategies that can help us bring environmental and workforce goals into alignment.
+From our work supporting organisations and their workers globally as they transition, there are two clear strategies that can help us bring environmental and workforce goals into alignment.

 1/ Facilitate work transitions in small increments